 - It is good to lose the braid so that it gives off a thick appearance.

-- After that wrap that braids on the back of the head and join it with the pins or small clips.
+- After that wrap that braids on the back of the head and joins it with the pins or small clips.

 Dutch braids are easy to make and with a little practice, you can make them in different styles.
 They are not difficult to make and you only need to alter the technique to get this look.

 The Dutch braid is very famous and you’ll find it many times over your Instagram and Facebook feed.
 These braids pop out of your hair instead of blending with your normal hair.
 The Dutch braid is usually tight that prevents you from falling over your face during physical activities like dancing, aerobic exercise, gym sessions, and others.